hyosung11/Launch-School/journal.md

 17:18 Unproductive in the afternoon.
 I got coffee, gas for the car, and worked on my referee schedule for the fall.

 20:19 Tired.
 Eyes tired.
 I started watching Beginner Git Tips.
 Going to couch and MBP now.

+20:39 Working on Strings.
+It's fun.
+I can do this.

+21:35 Finished Strings while watching the Olympics.
+Not great.
+Lack focus.
+Need to work on Capitalized Words tomorrow.